Polar Bear Hunts – Spring and Late Summer

 Partnering with the Inuit

-Hunting polar bear in the Arctic is a privilege that so few outdoorsman will ever have the chance of experiencing.
+A Polar Bear adventure in Canada’s Arctic is an unparalleled Cultural Experience and Incredible Adventure.
 All of our guides and guide helpers are Inuit and are very experienced on the land.

 The Inuit are the only people in Canada who can legally harvest a Polar Bear based on cultural and subsistence purposes and is done through strictly enforced regulations and highly monitored tag allocations.
 A sustainable harvest quota system set by Canadian scientists and local Inuit Wildlife Management Boards are based on the principles of conservation and Aboriginal subsistence hunting, and are not market-driven.
 Measures are in place to allow a limited number of Polar Bear tags from the overall annual harvest quota to be allocated for non-Aboriginal hunters thereby not affecting the management objectives and conservation of the species.

 All the meat derived from a sport hunted Polar Bear goes directly to the Inuit guide and his family or the community food bank.Inuit Culture